ceramicstudio/orbis-lit-langchain/README.md

 We are building an app that takes text (text files), embeds them into vectors, stores them into OrbisDB, and allows semantic searching of the data.

-We've also enabled data privacy using Lit Protocol to encrypt the corresponding text for each embedding, and programmatically decrypts based on access control conditions.
+We've also enabled data privacy using Lit Protocol to encrypt the corresponding text for each embedding, and programmatically decrypt based on specified access control conditions.

 ## Running the app